-Rauðasandur beach or Red Sands beach is a beautiful red beach in a very remote area in the Westfjords of Iceland.
+Rauðasandur beach or Red Sands beach, is a beautiful red beach in a very remote area in the Westfjords of Iceland.
 Most beaches in Iceland are black, but the beaches in the Westfjords are golden or pink.

-Rauðasandur is kind of reddish in colour and the name of the beach is most likely derived from the colour of the sand.
+Rauðasandur is of reddish colour, and the name of the beach is most likely derived from the colour of the sand.
 The sand, in turn, gets its colour from pulverized scallop shells.
-But the name can also derive from the settler in this area, Ármóður rauði Þorbjarnarson or Ármóður the Red.

 At Rauðasandur